 Thus, we find that the metarealist must use other criteria, other standards of comparisons than the photorealist.
 Among these are fidelity to physical principles, mathematical honesty, even something like a Calvinist economy in programming the RTICA so that its scientific message does not get lost in a baroque programming style.
 After all, it is usually the student programmer of the RTICA who gains the greatest intellectual benefits from the exercise.
 Photorealistic perfection intimidates the student programmer and distracts the engaged observer.
 The latter is expected to think through the mathematical ideas expressed in the RTICA.
-Thus, the less the artifact looks "like something else" the better.
+Thus, the less the artifact resembles something else, something too familiar, the better.